galoyo/mphx/README.md

  - mphx is currently **not compatible with haxe version 3.3.0** as a core part of networking code is broken in **haxe 3.3.0**.
 Versions before/after should be corrected, however, due to the nature of versioning, **haxe 3.3.0 will always be broken**.
  - Most lag was created from the example file called movement.
 Those most lag issues are now fixed.
 The example file was tested with 4 open clients.
 Note that a fair amount of lag still exists with tcp.
 Udp is therefore the default.
 You can change back to tcp at mphx\client\impl\TcpClient.hx.
-Compared to other multiplayer libraries, this library is still slow.
-It is ideal for turn based or small or maybe medium multiplayer games.
  - be aware of code flow.
 If `client.connect` is called before error handlers (`client.onConnectionError = function()`) are setup, the error functions won't throw.

 --------------